Learn to heal through understanding by sharing your experiences to move from theory to practice.

 M.A. in Marriage and Family Therapy

-Instructors, an academic advisor, CARE (Center for Achievement, Resources, and Enrichment), library services, and more.
+financing options.
+Campus resources include CARE (Center for Achievement, Resources, and Enrichment), library services, and much more.